-The Azerbaijani Language: A Starter’s Guide to Azeri
+The Azerbaijani Language: A Starter’s Guide to the Azeri Language

 Azerbaijani, also known as Azeri, is a Turkic language spoken by millions across various regions.
 It is rich in history and culture, making it an intriguing choice for language learners.